Neim4n/Pokedex/README.md

  ### API

  These APIs help me make my site more flexible and easier to use.
-With the help of these APIs, I was able to get up-to-date information about currencies and the situation in the world.
+With the help of these APIs, I was able to get information about pokemons.

 - [Pokémon API](https://pokeapi.co/)